Progress Men's World Championship

-The Progress World Championship is a professional wrestling World championship created and promoted by the British professional wrestling promotion Progress Wrestling.
-The current champion is Man Like DeReiss, who is in his first reign.
-He won the title by defeating Luke Jacobs in a Tables, Ladders and Chairs match at Progress Chapter 183: Hundred Volts in London, England on August 25, 2025.
+The Progress Men's World Championship is a professional wrestling world championship created and promoted by the British professional wrestling promotion Progress Wrestling.
+The current champion is Cara Noir, who is in his record-setting third reign.
+He won the title by defeating Malakai Black at When September Ends on 27 September 2026.

 History

-Inaugural champion, Nathan Cruz shown here with the staff representing the title (2012-2014).
+Inaugural champion Nathan Cruz holding the staff that represented the title from 2012 to 2014.

-Inaugural tournament (2012)
+The Progress Championship was created on 25 March 2012.
+On that date, Nathan Cruz was crowned as the inaugural champion after coming out victorious in the four-way final in the inaugural championship tournament against Marty Scurll, El Ligero, and Mike Mason at Chapter One: In The Beginning.

-Unlike conventional wrestling championships which are generally represented by a Championship belt, the Progress championship was initially represented by a large staff with an eagle head piece since its creation in May 2012.
-At Chapter 16 on 30 November 2014, the staff was replaced by a more traditional title belt.
-The title has been defended in the United States at the WrestleCon Supershow in Dallas, Texas, and subsequently defended in Italy on 30 April 2016 and Ireland on 16 July 2016.
-On 5 May 2019, the World Championship and Atlas Championship were unified by Walter, defeating Trent Seven.
-The title was henceforth known as the Unified World Championship.
+Unlike most wrestling championships which are conventionally represented by a championship belt, the Progress Championship was originally represented by a large staff with an eagle head piece.
+At Chapter 16 on 30 November 2014, the staff was replaced by a traditional title belt.
+The title has been defended in the United States at the WrestleCon Supershow in Dallas, Texas, and subsequently defended in Italy on 30 April and Ireland on 16 July in 2016.
+On 5 May 2019, the Progress World Championship and the Progress Atlas Championship were unified by Walter after defeating Trent Seven.
+The title was henceforth known as the Progress Unified World Championship.

-Vacant title tournament (2022)

-Jonathan Gresham vacated the championship on 15 May 2022 due to a controversial defense.
-Progress Wrestling announced that the 2022 edition of the Super Strong Style 16 tournament finals from 6 June will also be for the vacant championship.